peter88213/nvhelp-en/source/nv_aeon2/index.rst

 ----------------------------------------------

-After installation, you can copy a "novelibre.xml" template to the Aeon2 custom template folder.
+After installation, you can copy a "novelibre.xml" template to the *Aeon Timeline 2* custom template folder.
 The easiest way is to create new timelines based on this template.
-It provides the entities and event properties that are converted to novelibre by default.
+It provides the entities and event properties that are converted to *novelibre* by default.

 You find the customized template in the ``sample`` subdirectory of the unzipped *nv_aeon2* release folder.
 Just copy it into